flipkart-incubator/Krystal/krystex/README.md

     * `r1` resolves the input of `d1` using inputs `i1` and `i2`.
     * `r2` resolves the input of `d2` using inputs `i3` and the result of dependency `d1`.
     * `r3` resolves the input of `d3` using inputs `i3` and `i4` and the result of dependency `d2`.
-* The output logic has access to all the four input values and three dependency logicExecResults.
+* The output logic has access to all the four input values and three dependency results.

 For the purpose of this example, let us assume `N1`, and `N2` themselves have no other dependencies.
 When we trigger the kryon `N` with a set of inputs (all inputs need not be provided at the same